phone

 • Price: Car-camping tours at state and national park campgrounds are $325 per person, per day.
 Tours at hotels/cabins are $435 per person, per day, based on double occupancy.
 Please contact us for solo traveler hotel rate.

-• Not included: Entrance into national parks (if you already have a pass, bring it along).
+• Not included: Entrance into national parks, national wildlife refuges, state parks, museums, etc. (if you already have a pass, bring it along).

-• Car Camping Tours include: Campsite fees, food, camping gear, and entrance into state parks and national wildlife refuges.
+• Car Camping Tours include: Campsite fees, food, camping gear, and transportation.

 Gear List